KoenHaagsma/Food-Finder/README.md

 **Must have**
 - Users must be able to scan a product;
 - Users must be able to view the details of a product;
+- Users must be able to view useful details of a product on the detail page;
 - Users must have an alternative way to search for a product instead of scanning;
 - Users must have a fast way to scan/search (for) a product;
 - Users must have a way to sort the list of searched products;